bvasiles/empirical-methods/posts/hw1-blogpost-nadian.md

 Thus, the authors of this paper wanted to gather a broader user perspective through a large-scale online survey to complement the existing qualitative narratives, so that they can cover both technical and non-technical perspectives, and provide better tool design suggestions.

+The authors provided some tool suggestions later on in the discussion section as Possible Collaborative Features (Section 5.1).
+For example, they suggested "Transparency" to be provided as a feature so that the data scientists do not inadvertently take hidden decisions that causes difficulty for the other team members in transmission of knowledge.
+Such assumptions and undocumented decisions can cause problems in establishing management plans.
+Thus, while designing a collaborative tool, transparency feature is needed to advocate making invisible activities more visible.

 ### Research questions
 The research question that the paper aims to answer is -
 > What is the extent of collaboration on data science teams?